 White Paper on Antibody Testing

-Challenges in public management post-COVID-19
+Challenged in public management post-COVID-19

 The COVID-19 pandemic has drastically changed our lives, from causing about 2.9 million deaths worldwide to severe illnesses to our loved ones.
 Furthermore, travel and other restrictions have resulted in high unemployment rates, business closures, and financial loss, especially those who work in sectors that are most impacted by the restrictions.
 Since the start of the COVID-19 pandemic, individuals who suspect they have been infected with the SARS-CoV-2 virus would take a COVID-19 test, which is a molecular diagnostic test that uses swab samples from the nasopharyngeal area.
 These tests employ reverse transcription polymerase chain reaction (RT-PCR) to determine whether one has an active, current infection by testing for the presence of SARS-CoV-2 virus.
 With the ramping up of the vaccination program around the world, there is now finally a light at the end of the tunnel in terms of returning to some sort of normalcy.
 As we attempt to reopen the economy, the question shifts from how we can rapidly detect an infection case to how to stop outbreaks at workplaces.
 Contact tracing is effective, but it heavily relies on individuals volunteering information regarding their recent contacts.
 Thus, there is an urgent need to complement PCR tests with immunity screening to actively monitor and prevent the spread of COVID-19, even amongst asymptomatic individuals.
 The combination of these strategies will help drive more effective and economically feasible public health decisions.